Columbus, Indiana: Sports

 Indiana Diesels of the Premier Basketball League play their home games at the gymnasium at Ceraland Park, with plans to move to a proposed downtown sports complex in the near future.
+Similarly, the Indiana Sentinels of the Federal Prospects Hockey League play their home games at Hamilton Community Center & Ice Arena with plans to move to a newer, larger arena by 2029.

 Parks and recreation

 Columbus boasts over 700 acres of parks and green space and over 20 miles of People Trails.
 These amenities, in addition to several athletic and community facilities, including Donner Aquatic Center, Lincoln Park Softball Complex, Hamilton Center Ice Arena, Clifty Park, Foundation for Youth/Columbus Gymnastics Center and The Commons, are managed and maintained by the Columbus Parks and Recreation Department.

 Transportation

+Transit

+ColumBUS provides bus service in the city with five routes operating Monday through Saturday.

 Roads and highways

-The north-south US Route 31 has been diverted to the northeastern part of the city.
+The north–south U.S. Route 31 has been diverted to the northeastern part of the city.
 Interstate 65 bypasses Columbus to the west.
 Indiana Route 46 runs-east-west through the southern section of the city.

 Railroads

 Freight rail service is provided by the Louisville and Indiana Railroad (LIRC).
 The LIRC line runs in a north–south orientation along the western edge of Columbus.

 The Pennsylvania Railroad's Kentuckyian (Chicago-Louisville) made stops in the city until 1968.
 The PRR and its successor, the Penn Central, ran the Florida-bound South Wind up to 1971.

 The city has been earmarked as a location for a new Amtrak station along the Chicago-Indianapolis-Louisville rail corridor.